 William had his own study, up in the rafters in the room with the cupola, where it was quiet and peaceful, his special place to meditate and read.

-The Kehoe’s master bedroom was on the second floor, while the children stayed and played in rooms on both the second and third floor.
+Their master bedroom was on the second floor, while the children stayed and played in rooms onthe second and third floors.
 Instead of letting a nanny put the children to bed, Annie was the one who went up every night, heard their prayers, read to them and kissed them good night as they lay in their beds.

-No one knows how many other Kehoe children not counted in the 10 which grew up, died as infants or young children through illness or other causes.
+No one knows how many other Kehoe children not counted in the 10 who grew up, died young from illness or other causes.
 It is reported that William and Annie’s twin (4-5) year olds, (probably boys, who must have been a handful), are said to have died in a dumb kid accident, while playing in one of the chimneys.
 The chimneys were consequently blocked up and decorated with angels.